 A pregnancy test is the only way to know for sure.
 But if it’s too early to take a test, you may be on the lookout for early signs – or maybe you think you’re already experiencing some early pregnancy symptoms.

 Is it too early to tell if you’re pregnant?
 What symptoms may be the earliest signs of pregnancy?
 Below, we answer those questions and more.

-What are the first symptoms of pregnancy?
+What is usually the first symptom of pregnancy?
+A missed period.

+The most common early sign of pregnancy is a missed period.
 Your menstrual cycle is your body’s way of preparing for a possible pregnancy each month.
 Part of that is the thickening of your uterine lining, which is where a fertilized egg would implant to begin a pregnancy.

 If you’re not pregnant, your period is how your uterus sheds that extra lining.
 If you are pregnant, that lining stays put and you don’t get your normal flow.
 This is why a missed period is often the earliest sign of pregnancy.